 - Just 3 minutes’ walk to the beach for shore-based whale sightings

-- 1.5 hours from La Paz (whale shark tours, Espiritu Santo)
+- 1 hour from La Paz (whale shark tours, Espiritu Santo)

-- 3 hours from Magdalena Bay (premier gray whale encounters)
+- 4 hours from Magdalena Bay (premier gray whale encounters)

 - Adjacent to Todos Santos’ art galleries, farm-to-table restaurants, and cultural attractions